 - Set aside 22 to 25 larger chunks of chocolate.
 You’ll press them onto the shaped cookie dough later.

 - Add the rest of the chocolate, toasted oats, and crushed raspberries.
-Mix on low speed until everything is incorporated, about 30 seconds.
+Mix on low speed until everything is incorporated, about 20 to 30 seconds.
 To ensure that all the add-ins have been incorporated thoroughly, use a silicone spatula to scrape the bottom of the bowl and fold the dough a few times.

 Notes